gem-pasteur/macsyfinder/doc/source/user_guide/quickstart.rst

    .. warning::

-        hmmsearch from hmmer package (http://hmmer.org/) must be installed.
+        `hmmsearch` from the HMMER package (http://hmmer.org/) must be installed.

-2. Prepare your data. you need to one file containing all protein sequence of your genome in fasta format (for further details see :ref:`input-dataset-label`)
+2. Prepare your data.
+You need a file containing all protein sequences of your genome of interest in fasta format (for further details see :ref:`input-dataset-label`).

-3. You need to have models to search in your input data. please refer to :ref:`model_definition` to create your own package of models We eiil provide soon a set of predefined models.
+3. You need to have models to search in your input data.
+   Please refer to :ref:`model_definition` to create your own package of models.
+   We will soon provide a set of predefined models for you to test.

-4. command lines
+4. Command lines:

     * Type:
       :code:`macsyfinder -h`

       To see all options available.
 All command-line options are described in the :ref:`Command-line options section <command-line-label>`.
-      In order to run MacSyFinder on your favorite dataset as soon as you have installed it, you can simply follow the next steps:
+      In order to run MacSyFinder on your favorite dataset as soon as you have installed it, you can simply follow the following steps:

-    * On a "metagenomic" dataset for example:
+    * On a "metagenomic" (unordered) dataset for example:
       :code:`macsyfinder --db-type unordered --sequence-db metagenome.fasta --models-dir my-models --models model_family all`

-      will detect all models of model_family modelled in .xml files placed in the *"my-models"* folder.
+      will detect all models of model_family modelled in .xml files placed in the *"my-models"* folder without taking into account any gene order.

-    * On a completely assembled genome (where the gene order is known, and is relevant for systems detection):
+    * On a completely assembled genome (where the gene order is known, and is relevant for systems' detection):

       :code:`macsyfinder --db-type ordered-replicon --sequence-db mygenome.fasta --models-dir my-models --models model_family ModelA ModelB`